amuerta/scal/README.md

 # Building

 **Requirements:**
-- clang compiler for linux / mingw for windows
+- clang compiler for linux OR Mingw for windows

 ## Steps: